-In some instances, a cortisone-like drug may be injected to the epidural space enclosing the spinal column.
+In some instances, a cortisone-like drug may be injected into the epidural space enclosing the spinal column.
 This process is similar to the epidural used during childbirth, and it’s called an epidural steroid injection.
 A class of this sort of treatment may offer temporary relief, but it does not address the source of the issue.

 Surgery for Sciatica Symptoms

 Some patients with sciatica may discover significant relief from surgery.
-In the case of herniated discs, a surgical procedure called a laminectomy may be performed.
+In the case of herniated discs, a surgical procedure called a laminectomy might be performed.
 In this process, a percentage of the posterior arch is removed to relieve pressure on pinched nerve tissues.

-In cases of spinal stenosis, the part of bone that is putting pressure on the sciatic nerve system may be removed.
+In cases of spinal stenosis, the part of the bone that is putting pressure on the sciatic nerve system may be removed.

 Additional Topics: Chiropractic and Sciatica